-- In Kerbal Space Program, Mun is tidally locked to Kerbin, Duna and Ike are mutually tidally locked, and Laythe, Vall, Tylo, Bop, and Pol are tidally locked to Jool.
+- In Kerbal Space Program, Mun is tide-locked to Kerbin, Duna and Ike are locked to each other, and all five of Jool's moons (Laythe, Vall, Tylo, Bop, and Pol) are locked to their primary.

 - In Ben 10: Ultimate Alien, Mykdl'dy is a tidally locked planet with one side burning, and the other side frozen.